ccmlab-ubc/ige-ege/README.md

 # ige-ege

-Project code and data from the article [A Bayesian model of implicit motor learning from internal and external errors](https://www.biorxiv.org/content/10.1101/2025.01.30.635749v1).
+Project code and data from the article [A Bayesian decision-making model of implicit motor learning from internal and external errors](https://www.biorxiv.org/content/10.1101/2025.01.30.635749v1).

 1) To install the same Python packages and versions I used for my analyses, you can recreate the same virtual environment by entering the following command in your terminal (within your cloned/downloaded project directory):